danieleborgo/SchoolTestGenerator/README.md

     [**_min_**, **_max_**] with the specified number of **_digits_**;
     - **_set_**: this specifies the value is picked randomly in a set, stored in the field **_set_**.
+- **_array_** (optional): if set and true it defines the field **_text_** as an array of string the program will concatenate.

+The type **_spaced_question_** requires an additional field named **_row_** where it's necessary specify an integer number of rows to leave for the answer.

+## How to add standard stuff

+### Adding a new question type

+The first thing to do is to add it in the **_QuestionType_** enum in [enums.py](./generator/enums.py), then explain to the program how to parse it.
+Consequently, in the class **_Question_** in [Argument.py](./generator/Argument.py), the constructor offers a simple way to add it, using its if structure.
+In the if code it's possible parsing new JSON fields but it's mandatory to set the field **_\_\_print_question_** with a method takes as parameters an enum and a student's type that prints in the enum the question.
+The second parameter can be used if it's necessary differentiate the question according to the student's type.
+It's important remember to specify the points value and if the question is mandatory or less in the generation.
+The two already implemented question can be an example.

+### Adding a new student type

+After adding it in **_StudentType_** in [enums.py](./generator/enums.py), the next step strictly depends on which is the effect of this new category.
+All the questions, before being generated, receive the student's type as parameter and this can be exploited to generate different version of the question, like it happens for the students that need optional question.
+Some functions, like the one that generates the rules, receive the student's type as parameter.